brimdata/zed/zql/docs/search-syntax/README.md

 1. To match successfully, the value entered must be comparable to the data type of the named field.
 For instance, since `id.resp_h` is typically an `addr`-type field, an attempted field/value match `id.resp_h=10.150.0.999` will return an error, since this is not valid IP address syntax.

-2. The correct operator must be chosen based on whether the field type is primitive or container.
+2. The correct operator must be chosen based on whether the field type is primitive or complex.
 For example, `id.resp_h=10.150.0.85` will match in our sample data because `id.resp_h` is a primitive type, `addr`.
-However, to check if the same IP had been a transmitting host in a `files` event, the syntax `10.150.0.85 in tx_hosts` would be used because `tx_hosts` is a container type, `set[addr]`.
+However, to check if the same IP had been a transmitting host in a `files` event, the syntax `10.150.0.85 in tx_hosts` would be used because `tx_hosts` is a complex type, `set[addr]`.

 See the [Data Types](./data-types/README.md) page for more details on types and the operators for working with them.

-### Exact, Glob, and Regexp Matches
+### Pattern Matches

 An important distinction is that a "bare" field/value match is treated as an _exact_ match.
 If we take one of the results from our [bare word value match](#bare-word) example and attempt to look for `Widgits`, but only on a field named `certificate.subject`, there will be no matches.
 This is because `Widgits` only happens to appear as a _substring_ of `certificate.subject` fields in our sample data.